-Discover a few of Tulsa's diverse indoor attractions including the Tulsa Air and Space Museum & Planetarium, Hard Rock Hotel & Casino, Oklahoma Aquarium and Whispering Vines Vineyards and Winery.
+Discover a few of Tulsa's diverse indoor attractions including the Tulsa Air and Space Museum & Planetarium, Hard Rock Hotel & Casino and Oklahoma Aquarium.

 It was a sizzling hot August day and I was headed to Tulsa with the rest of the Oklahoma Tourism Department team for a diverse sampler of indoor attractions.

 We begin our trip at the Tulsa Air and Space Museum & Planetarium where we found an impressive collection of planes on display.
 In addition to the planes, the museum has a collection of interactive exhibits that can keep the whole family fascinated for hours.
 You'll find simulators that put you in the pilot's seat of a fighter jet, let you fly a scale model through a wind tunnel, use controls to maneuver robotic arms like astronauts in space and much more.
 There are also plenty of video exhibits that let you navigate through stories of pioneers that never gave up on their dreams of flying, or test your knowledge of flight.
 I climbed into the cockpit of an F-14 fighter jet and had my own personal Top Gun moment.